adrianabreu/titsa-gtfs-api/README.md

 In the query there are two parameters defined using the template tinybird provides and all the query is done at once.

 So we click on "publish as api" and that's it.
 We got an api.
 (I also expected some more steps, but no, seriously, that's all).

+## Automatically
+Now I'm going to transform the data as a typical query could be, ok, so where does this line goes?
+Does this line goes through that stop?
+For that tinybird recommends using a [**materialized view**](https://www.tinybird.co/guide/materialized-views)

+The following bash script './scripts/generate-stops-per-line.sh' will:

+1. Create a new data source with the desired relation - line / stop_id so we can get all the codes for each line
+2. Create a pipe performing the desired query
+3. Push both the data source and the filling pipe against tinybird
+4. Set up and endpoint for querying the new data source with the desired parameter.

+Yeah all in a single script with most of the data being strings.

 # 3. Exploring results